 - Complete Direct Loan Entrance Counseling online at StudentLoans.gov and print the confirmation page.

 - Complete a Direct Loan Promissory Note online at StudentLoans.gov.

-By completing the Federal Direct Loan application and submitting it to the Financial Aid Office, eligibility is not guaranteed.
+Eligibility is not guaranteed.
 Applicants must meet all federal aid eligibility requirements.

 VC reserves the right to refuse to certify a loan under conditions established by 34.CFR 685.301.
 Borrowing the low-interest, Federal Direct Loan is a privilege.
 Some conditions for refusing to certify a loan to high risk borrowers include but are not limited to: